acathers/acathers.github.io/essays/to-swerve-or-not-to-swerve.md

 <h1>Code of Ethics</h1>
 <p>
 The <a href="https://www.acm.org/code-of-ethics"> ACM code of ethics </a> list one big bullet.
 To do no harm.
-Looking back at the case study one might say that they clearly violated this, so lets haul off the engineer to the headsmen.
+To put it into perspective, this is the exact same oath that your doctor had to take.Looking back at the case study one might say that they clearly violated this, so lets haul off the engineer to the headsmen.
 But what we don't immediately thinka bout is intent.
 Did the enginneer intend to cause harm?
 </p>
 <p>
 I'm a believer that without intent, there really is no crime in most cases.
 If the engineer knew about the issue and did nothing to rectify it, that would be a completely different story.
 <p>
-So as a software engineer I beleive that one must simply have your users best interest whenever you are making a product.
+So as a software engineer I beleive that one must simply have your users best interest at heart whenever you are making a product no matter what be it a social networking site, an online store, or even an autonomous car.
+One cannot and should not release a product that will cause harm to the best of their knowledge.
+If you see something, say something.
-Be it a social networking site, to a online store, to a autonomous car.
-You could could even take a page from your doctor.
-Doctors must take an oath, and that is to "First, do no harm."
-If everyone could follow that, the world would undoubtably be a better place.
+Don't sweep bugs under the rug.
 </p>